 Operational risks

-Imagine constant interruptions during the Microsoft fabric migration process.
+Unplanned migration downtime can cost enterprises around $5,800 per minute.
 Now, imagine the same again, but this time for large and complex datasets.
 This causes major disruption to businesses, resulting in loss of revenue and customer satisfaction.
 Plus, any legacy application that’s not compatible with the modern cloud infrastructure would end up setting costly re-engineering and replatforming expenses.

 Data risks